PolyArch/cs259/04-miniproj-1.md

 5. What optimizations did you find most useful/least useful?

-6. Paste the cuda kernel in the doc.
-Don't worry if it's too long or ugly.
+6. Turn in the cuda kernel as an attachment in the submission.

-### How to turn in:

-I will make an assignment on CCLE where you should turn your report.
-You won't be graded on performance as long as you tried some optimizations and have good explanations.

-On the other hand, we will announce some winners in various categories. : )